AlessandroFC15/SortQuora/README.md

 # SortQuora
-A Chrome extension that orders Quora answers by the number of upvotes
+A Chrome extension that orders Quora answers by the number of upvotes.